HomeMy WebLinkAbout1934-01-16 475

 that he maintained a real estate office on

-Mr. Willard (Antique Shop) 22 Bedford Street.
+Mr Willard (Antique Shop) 22 Bedford Street.

 Given Board of Appeals permit for 1933.
-Place
+Place Violations

 now vacant.

-G. N. Shaffer, 80 Bedford St. (Furniture repairing)
+C. N. Shaffer, 80 Bedford St (Furniture repairing)

 No evidence of business.
 He informed me he main-